ryancanton/lunch_and_learn/README.md

 ## API Information

-This application are consumes the <a href= "https://restcountries.com/#api-endpoints-v3-all">REST Countries API</a>, <a href= "https://restcountries.com/#api-endpoints-v3-all">REST Countries API</a>, for this project.
+This application are consumes the <a href= "https://restcountries.com/#api-endpoints-v3-all">REST Countries API</a>, <a href= "https://developer.edamam.com/edamam-recipe-api">Edamam Recipes API</a>, <a href= "https://developers.google.com/youtube/v3/getting-started">YouTube API</a>, <a href= "https://apidocs.geoapify.com/docs/places/#about">Places API</a>, and <a href= "https://unsplash.com/documentation">UnSplash Images API</a>.
+Each of these public APIs requires an authorized API key.
+Visit API webpages above to get your free API keys.

 ## Responsible Parties